bchardim/DDAstrophysics/README.md

 # DDAstrophysics
-Python scripts used in my Computational Astrophysics Models
+Python scripts used in my Computational Astrophysics Models.
+Just starting it ...